 It will facilitate the review process if the application contains a copy of every reference used to support the scientific rationale for the use of the drug/biological in the treatment of the rare disease.

-3. Information provided by the sponsor relating to Item 7 is often incomplete.
-Provide the
+- Information provided by the sponsor relating to Item 7 is often incomplete.
+Provide the IND or NDA/BLA numbers if they are available to you.

 Sometimes sponsors submit an NDA/BLA after they have requested orphan designation, but before the Office of Orphan Products Development has made a determination on their application.
 In that case, amend the application for orphan designation by providing a copy of the NDA/BLA (or supplement) acknowledgment letter that you received from the FDA Reviewing Division.